 Gemotherapy workshop with Cathy Skipper.

-I sit in Sweat-lodge whenever possible and partake in Shamanic Women’s Circles locally with Vera Proudlove.
+I sit in Sweat-lodge whenever possible, & partake in Shamanic Women’s Circles locally with Vera Proudlove.

 Having studied with several different Shamanic practitioners over recent years there has been a deepened connection to the medicine within me.

-Qualified, and fully insured as a Holistic Massage practitioner with the Jackie Hamilton School of Massage in Norwich, 2019.
+Qualified, & fully insured as a Holistic Massage practitioner with the Jackie Hamilton School of Massage in Norwich, 2019.
+Not currently practicing massage.